dddd-zdf/Lost-It/README.md

 - Aly
     * Fixed edit access
     * Made mapview following the marker on new location selected in map
-    * Sorting Entry list by order
+    * Sorted Entry list by order
     * Overhauled all UI design
 - Difei
     * Fixed edit acccess